bruno-lang/alma/README.md

 functionality regarding the parsing process.

 ##### Parse-Tree
-The parse tree is nothing more than a stack of records of form
+The parse tree is nothing more than a stack of `token` records of form:

-		record
+		token
 			rule
 			nesting-level
 			start-position
 			end-position

 This is similar or known as _index overlay parse-tree_.
+The level allows to view a sequence of records as tree.

 #### Performance
 I never measured performance but I know that pushing and pulling frames off and